LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 }
 ```

-Next, we need to change the routes to use `HomeController`.
+Next, we need to change the Routes to use `HomeController`.

 **routes/web.php**:
 ```php